renovatebot/renovate/docs/usage/self-hosted-configuration.md

 You can customize the Git author that's used whenever Renovate creates a commit.
 The `gitAuthor` option accepts a RFC5322-compliant string.

-If you are migrating from a old Git author to a new Git author, put the old `gitAuthor` into `RENOVATE_LEGACY_GIT_AUTHOR_EMAIL` in environment (TODO: Explain where/what is this "environment"???).
+If you are migrating from a old Git author to a new Git author, put the old `gitAuthor` into `RENOVATE_LEGACY_GIT_AUTHOR_EMAIL` in environment.
 Renovate will then check for the old and current Git author before it decides if a branch has been modified.

 **Note** We strongly recommend that the Git author email you use is unique to Renovate.